Why Do Dogs Like Bones? 5 Reasons Why to Feed Them Bones

 Boredom

 Boredom is the main culprit when it comes to your dog chewing on unwanted items.
-Imagine the situation, you leave from home in the morning, and your poor little pup is left alone for hours together.
+Imagine the situation: You leave home in the morning, and your poor little pup is left alone for hours.
 He has no option but to entertain himself, and he does so by chewing on anything and everything he can find.

-Obviously, your dog’s situation being left alone at home is unavoidable, but here are some things you can do so you do not have to come home to semi chewed furniture.
+Obviously, your dog’s situation of being left alone at home is unavoidable, but here are some things you can do so you do not have to come home to semi-chewed furniture.

-• Place chew toys around your house, and don’t put them all in the easiest location.
-Hide some in a few unexpected locations so that when your dog finds them, it will be like a surprise for them.
+• Place chew toys around your house, but don’t put them all in the easiest location.
+Hide some in unexpected locations so that when your dog finds them, it will be like a surprise for them.

 • Another interesting thing is a snack dispenser, which you can install to deposit snacks periodically, so your dog does not have to stay famished until you get home.